Tropical approach to Nagata's conjecture in positive characteristic: Main Theorem and a discussion around Nagata's conjecture

-It is simple to find a polynomial in one variable with prescribed values at given points.
-A bit more involved is to find a polynomial in many variables with prescribed values at given points or to find a polynomial in one variable with prescribed higher derivatives at given points.
-Each of the conditions appeared above imposes one linear constraint on the polynomial's coefficients.
-Therefore the only difficulty is to prove the linear independence of these constraints.
+It is easy to find a polynomial in one variable with prescribed values at given points.
+Then, it is not difficult to find a polynomial in many variables with prescribed values at given points, or to find a polynomial in one variable with prescribed higher derivatives at given points.
+Each of the conditions appearing above imposes one linear constraint on the polynomial's coefficients.
+When we have only linear constraints, it is natural to ask whether they are mutually independent.
+In the above problems it is indeed the case, but in general it is not always true and can be a source of major difficulties.

-One can generalize this question: given natural numbers $m_1,m_2,\dots,m_n$ and a set of varieties $X_1,X_2,\dots,X_n\subset \FF^k$ (where $\FF$ is an infinite field of any characteristic), we are wondering if there exists a hypersurface $Y\subset \FF^k$ (with a given Newton polytope $\D$) which passes through each of $X_i$ with multiplicity $m_i\in \NN$ respectively.
-That is not just arbitrary chosen problem: once discussed smooth varieties we inevitably fall into the realm of singular varieties, where a rather important area concerns constructing explicit examples.
-A particular way to pick a variety is to prescribe it by the above incidence relations.
+Consider the following general question: given natural numbers $m_1,m_2,\dots,m_n$ and a set of varieties $X_1,X_2,\dots,X_n\subset \FF^k$ (where $\FF$ is a field of any characteristic), we are wondering if there exists a hypersurface $Y\subset \FF^k$ (with a given Newton polytope $\D$) which passes through each of the $X_i$ with the multiplicity $m_i$ respectively.
+This procedure (defining a variety by incidence and tangence relations) helps in constructing concrete examples and counter-examples in the realm of singular varieties.

-This paper promotes the tropical viewpoint on singularities.
-We define {\it the subsets} $\Inf(X_i)$ of $\Delta$, ``influenced'' by each of $X_i$.
-These subsets can overlap but no more than $k$ at once.
-Consider the case $k=\dim Y+1 = 2$, i.e. $Y$ is an algebraic curve and each of $X_i$ is a point.
+This paper promotes the tropical point of view on the above problem.
+We define {\it the subsets} $\Inf(X_i)$ of $\Delta$, ``influenced'' by each of the $X_i$.
+These subsets can overlap, but no more than $k$ at once (Corollary~\ref{cor_volume}).
+We mainly concentrate on the case $k=\dim Y+1 = 2$, i.e. $Y$ is a planar algebraic curve and each of the $X_i$ is a point.